 - Study tour locations that do not appeal to students or that they (and their parents) may consider risky or unsafe, even if they are not under a U.S. Department of State travel warning

-- Lack of a clear contingency plan, including the identification of a replacement faculty leader in the event the primary leader is unavailable to lead the program for various reasons (such as personal issues and changes in professional workload)
+- Lack of a clear contingency plan, including the identification of a suitable replacement faculty leader in the event the primary leader is unavailable to lead the program for various reasons (such as personal issues and changes in professional workload)

 When a program is cancelled, Education Abroad will notify:

 - the Administrative Support Center (ASC) Accountants to make any possible refunds or credits to participants (note that, if a program is cancelled, participants will receive all recoverable costs as credits to their KSIS accounts);

 - the Office of Student Financial Services to address any changes to student aid;

 - relevant vendors, such a host universities or 3rd Party Organizations;